yoctoalex/eap-lb-lab/README.rst

 5. Test Geolocation with Opera Browser
 ************************************************************************

 Now let’s test the protected app, as well as the multi-region support using the Opera browser.
 As you remember, we now have two endpoints for users in North America and Europe, so we'll test those two locations.
-Keep in mind that Eseential App Protect uses performance-based routing to determine the closest endpoint to drive the users to.
+Keep in mind that Essential App Protect uses performance-based routing to determine the closest endpoint to drive the users to.
 This means for true geo-proximity based routing it's best to use a service like the `F5 DNS Load Balancing <https://github.com/f5devcentral/f5-cloudservicednslab>`_.

 `a)` Open the Opera browser, click **VPN** and first select **Americas**.
 This will simulate your entering the test app (BuyTime Auction) from the America region.
 Then copy FQDN name in Load balanced record properties and paste into the browser.
 You will get to that IP endpoint which is located in North America, US East (N. Virginia).